Sizes

 • Size groups: 50/56, 62/68, 74/80, 86/92, 98/104, 110/116, 122/128, 134/140, 146/152

-• Maximum size: 146/152, but from this size onwards, children can try an adult size S.
+• Maximum size: 146/152, but from this size, children can eventually try the adult S.

-• The fit is designed for comfort and to match perfectly with the children's clothing.
+• The fit is designed for comfortable wear that matches well with the children's clothing.

 Hats

-• Kids size: Suitable for 6 months to 4 years
+• Children's size: suitable for 6 months to 4 years

 Newborn Size Chart (Individual Sizes)